NiekBeijloos/Design-Patterns/4. Comparison across patterns/README.md

 3. Copying behavior:
    - The Prototype pattern prescribes making a full internal copy of an existing object.
    - The Momento pattern enables making a full or partial copy of an existing object.

+## Decorator and Chain Of Responsibility

+The Decorator and Chain Of Responsibility can be both used to execute a sequence of operations.
+Their difference:
+1. Intent:
+   - The Chain Of Responsibility is intended to handle a request and if it can't handle it pass it on to the next handler in the chain.
+In case the Handler is able to handle the request the sequence (=Chain) can be interrupted.
+   - The Decorator is intended to add additional behavior on top of existing behavior.
+Interrupting the sequence of calls would violate the intend of the Design pattern, because (existing) behavior would be discarded.